 Narcissism is a trait, often linked with high extraversion.
 However, an extravert is no more a narcissist than all introverts are shy.
 Many people assume the two ideas are linked as narcissists crave recognition and admiration, which some see as part of extraversion.
 Narcissists also tend to assertive (bordering on aggressive?) in promoting their own interests (note: their interests, often not the same as the business interests).
 Sounds like an extravert so far!

-Narcissists highly competitive and put down rivals, responses tending to be more personal than business oriented.
+Narcissists are highly competitive and put down rivals, with responses tending to be more personal than business oriented.

 Narcissists often respond in an over the top manner to perceived slights and aggressively to insults.
 This can make it hard to work for a narcissistic manager, unless you’re happy to always let them know how wonderful they are.

 Narcissists know they’re special and want others to know it too.
 We might all want others to like us, but narcissists go beyond this, actively seeking admiration (they’ll call it the respect they’re due).
 Differentiating a narcissist can get more complicated in business when one overlays a need to market oneself (either to get business, or promotion).
 All business owners should be looking to market their skills and using the testimony of others (‘admiration’) to do so, but those who take it to extreme can alienate others.

 Psychology Today discusses the ‘interpersonal circumplex’ model which looks at two dimensions of interpersonal behaviour:

 - agency (getting ahead and attaining social status)

 - communion (getting along with others and maintaining warm relationships).

 Narcissists tend to be high in agency and low in communion (Furnham, Richards, & Paulhus, 2013).
 Going further most definitions of narcissism include phrases like (arrogant, self-centered, manipulative, need for admiration and demanding).